Kathryn Stockett: "They were women who went to the hospital for appendicitis and came out sterilized"

 He has published two novels quite critical of Mississippi, the place where he grew up.
 Has he had problems?

-— I hope to have some, otherwise I would not have done my job well.
+— I hope to have it, otherwise I would not have done my job well.

 Returning to the writing process.
 I don't think he had an easy time with the publisher either.

 — It was a very painful process.
-Since it took me so long to write, after ten years of contract, the publishing house suddenly terminated it.
+Because I took so long to write, after ten years of contract, the publishing house suddenly terminated it.
 I felt like an absolute failure and suffered a lot because I am the financial support of my family.
-But after a few months of lamenting, I started working with more rage and dedication than ever.
-A friend sent the manuscript anonymously, without saying who the author was, to editor Judy Clain.
+But after a few months of lamenting, I started working with more anger and dedication than ever.
+A friend anonymously sent the manuscript, without saying who the author was, to editor Judy Clain.
 She read it, loved it, and for the first time in a long time, I felt less alone.
-Despite it being a depressing time, the story conveys optimism and I myself had fun and laughed while writing it.
+Despite it being a depressing time, the story conveys optimism and I myself was having fun and laughing while I wrote it.
 I just hope the reader receives this same energy.